 MUSIC PERFORMANCE: School musicians and bands can apply to perform in Canobie’s Center for the Performing Arts at the Dancehall Theater (click here for more information).

 LANGUAGE ARTS/CREATIVE WRITING: Students will prepare creative writing assignments based on Park experiences.
 Download the LANGUAGE ARTS LESSON PLAN here.

 THEATER ARTS: Students will tour the backstage areas, dressing rooms, technical equipment and technician booth at the Dancehall Theater to learn about behind-the-scenes of show production.

 [ top ]

 PHYSICAL EDUCATION: Activities will include walking the paths of the Park, calculating calories burned plus nutrition tracking exercises.
-Download the 2014 PHYSICAL EDUCATION LESSON PLAN here.
+Download the 2015 PHYSICAL EDUCATION LESSON PLAN here (PDF file).

 BUSINESS PLANNING ECONOMICS: Live presentations to include production, distribution and consumption of goods and services as it relates to the entertainment industry.

 MARKETING: Case study presentations of the varied marketing activities employed to brand and promote the Park.